AirshipCMS/endtoend.airshipcms.io/E2E Site Setup and Rendering Tests.md

 |Related Product Collection 2|Set Related Items: `AA`, `BB`, `CC`|Only `AA` renders.
 Setting a separate set of items to test that the proper relateds render in this set, even though it pulls from the same collection.|
 |Related Subscription Collection|Set Related Items: `A`, `B`, `C`|Only `A` renders|
 |Related Subscription Collection 2|Set Related Items: `AA`, `BB`, `CC`|Only `AA` renders.
 Setting a separate set of items to test that the proper relateds render in this set, even though it pulls from the same collection.|

+Note: Tag "Tag_A" is not possible.
+Did "Tag+A"

 ### Item: `B Drafted Item`
 This item has the same values except for the following: